Festival Focus | The Edmonton Heritage Festival

-The Edmonton Heritage Festival runs from 10am to 9pm on the Saturday and Sunday, and from 10am to 8pm on the Monday.
+The Edmonton Heritage Festival runs from 10 am to 9 pm on Saturday and Sunday, and from 10 am to 8 pm on Monday.
 It’s free to visit, though you’ll want to bring some cash to buy food and drink tickets.
 You can also buy these in advance online or at any Servus Credit Union around Edmonton.
 Unlike Taste of Edmonton (where you only get a few bites of food), dishes at The Edmonton Heritage Festival can be full-size meals.
 Items range from 1 ticket (for something small like a cookie) to 15 tickets for a combo meal.
 Food tickets are $1 each and come in a minimum sheet of 20.
 If you’re going with other people you can always split dishes to try more food.
 You can see a full menu of the food options available here.
 You may also want cash to buy any goods or treats (pavilions may not accept debit or credit).
 This year I’m gonna stop by the Ireland pavilion and get some bags of cheese and onion Taytos (a brand of Irish potato crisps/chips).

 The Edmonton Heritage Festival is also a major fundraiser for the Edmonton Food Bank.
 Make sure to bring along some non-perishable items or a cash donation.
 After your visit to the festival, you can also donate any leftover food tickets you may have.
 The festival itself is free to enter (it’s completely up to you on what you want to buy like food and drink tickets), so the Food Bank donation is instead of a paid admission.
 I know aside from some fundraisers in December for the holidays, this is one of the biggest fundraisers for the Edmonton Food Bank (which does not receive any government funding; they operate by donations and volunteers).

 What to Bring